 Table 3 presents the results.
-For nearly all outcomes, we find that loan irregularities in phase 1 increases the likelihood of bunching in phase 2.
+We find that loan irregularities in phase 1 increase the likelihood of bunching in phase 2.
 Table 3 Column (1) shows that firms that received an overpayment in phase 1 were roughly 2.5 times more likely to be a buncher in phase 2 than firms that did not receive an overpayment.
 The effect of overpayment-equal to an increase of 1 percentage point in the likelihood of bunching-is statistically significant at conventional standards.
 Column (2) shows that a 1 percentage point change in the overpayment rate is associated with a 0.2 percentage point increase in the likelihood of bunching.
 The effect of such a change-equal to one third of the control mean of the outcome-is statistically significant.
-Columns (4)-(7) show that the gap between the number of jobs that borrowers reported in their PPP applications versus that recorded by DNB also predicts bunching behavior.
-Columns (5)-(7) show that firms for which the job gap was extreme-exceeding a percentile difference of 300%, 400%, or 500%-were 0.7-0.8 percentage points more likely to engage in bunching in phase 2.
-The effects are statistically and economically significant, indicating that firms with extreme job gaps were nearly twice as likely to be bunchers as firms without said gaps.
-The one outcome for which there was no statistically significant difference between firms with and without loan irregularities was the incidence of multiple loans (although the estimated impact is non-trivial in substantive terms).
-This one partial exception notwithstanding, it appears that bunchers were disproportionately comprised of firms with a checkered history in the program.
-These results suggest that the advance documentation requirement was able to screen out many of the bad actors from loan brackets greater than \$150K without inconveniencing too many legitimate firms in the process.
+Although the effect of receiving multiple loans in phase 1 is less precise and insignificant, it is substantively similar to the effects of overpayment rate in Column 2.
+A firm that received multiple loans in phase 1 is 0.2 percentage points (33% of the control mean of the outcome) more likely to bunch in phase 2, than firms that did not receive multiple loans.
+Taken together, the results suggest that bunchers were disproportionately comprised of firms with a checkered history in the program.
+These results indicate that the deterrent effect of the screening requirement against fraud outweighed its associated administrative burden.

-Even though bunchers had taken pains to avoid screening by setting their loan requests to values at or below the \$150K cutoff, it appears the existence of the documentation requirement seems to have instilled greater caution, thereby reducing the incidence of fraud.
-Figure 15 shows the average irregularities in the loans of bunchers and non-bunchers across the two phases.
+Even though bunchers had taken pains to avoid screening by setting their loan requests to values at or below the \$150K cutoff, it appears the existence of the documentation requirement seems to have instilled greater caution, thereby reducing the incidence of irregularities.
+Figure B.14 shows the average irregularities in the loans of bunchers and non-bunchers across the two phases.
 Bunching firms had much high rates of loan irregularities in phase 1 and experienced a larger fall in irregularities in phase 2 as compared to non-bunching firms.